-Finance income comprises interest income on outgoing loan to IEDM and short-term deposits with banks.
+Finance income comprises interest income on loan to IEDM and interest on cash collateral with the Banks.
 Interest income on short-term deposits is recognised using the effective interest method.

 Finance costs comprise interest expense on interest bearing borrowings, unwinding discount from CBN-NEMSF loan and effective interest rate on CBN-NEMSF.
 Borrowing costs that are not directly attributable to the acquisition, construction or production of qualifying assets are recognised in profit or loss using the effective interest method.
 Included in finance cost is interest on NBET outstanding balance.